 Attack of the killer tomatoes!

 And finish you off for dinner or lunch

 “ Don't let the "Part 2" or the surprisingly 'Saw' like cover fool you - this is NOT a horror movie.
 This is a batshit insane and absolutely gruesome comedy that is more of a parody than a true sequel.
 With that said, give it a chance - it's bloody hilarious.
 Denis Hopper fights Leatherface with a pair of Chainsaws.
 If that in itself isn't ingenious, than I don't know what is. ” - Kadath Read

-One morning a young man wakes to find a small, disgusting creature has attached itself to the base of his brain stem.
-The creature gives him a euphoric state of happiness but in return demands human victims.
+One morning, a young man wakes to find that a small, disgusting creature has attached itself to the base of his brain stem.
+The creature gives him a euphoric state of happiness but demands human victims in return.
 (84 mins.)

 “ This movie is great fun.
 Easily the best of Frank Henenlotter's goofy films and most definitely worth a look.
 I can't really comment much beyond that, as I said it's just plain fun.
 Though I will say that the show is stolen by Zacherle (The Cool Ghoul!) and the voice he provides for Alymer, an evil brain-parasite who has surprisingly good table manners. ” - Kadath Read

-Two cannibalistic brothers kill various young women to make their flesh part of their new special dish at their rundown restaurant while seeking blood sacrifices to awaken a dormant Egyptian goddess.
+Two cannibalistic brothers kill various young women to use their flesh in their new special dish at their rundown restaurant, while seeking blood sacrifices to awaken a dormant Egyptian goddess.
 (88 mins.)

 “ Anyone want some Finger Fries?